maskdotdev/sombra/docs/runbooks/01-failover-promotion.md

 Promotion steps
 - Fence the old leader if possible to avoid split-brain (power off or remove from network/quorum).
 - Promote follower:
-  - Mark it leader (cluster command or config change; document exact command here).
+  - TODO: promotion command/config once HA is implemented; document it here.
   - Enable write acceptance; ensure it has replayed through latest received WAL.
 - Repoint clients:
   - Update service discovery/connection strings to the new leader.